kamauwashington/awscdk-apigw-sqs-integration/README.md

-# API Gateway SQS Integration w/ AWSCDK 2.0
+# API Gateway SQS Integration w/ AWS CDK 2.0

 > This repository is purely for reference and is illustrative in it is purpose.
 This is one of the many ways of achieving this type of integration.